kkrull/dotnet-sandbox/README.md

-# .NET Core Sandbox
+# .NET Sandbox

-Move fast and break stuff.
+Sandbox monorepo to try things out in the .NET ecosystem.

-Then clean it up, you slob.
+As with my other "sandbox" repositories, each directory here is its own, self-contained project.
+Look for code and documentation in those directories, to learn more.